-- When children are first admitted to school, parents are asked to record on the admission form if their child suffers from any medical condition or disability. - A list of all children with medical or physical conditions is kept on Medical Tracker. - If a child transfers to the school during the year his/her medical details will be added to the list by the administrative officer.
+- When children are first admitted to school, parents are asked to record on the admission form if their child suffers from any medical condition or disability. - A list of all children with medical or physical conditions is kept on Medical Tracker. - If a child transfers to the school during the year his/her medical details will be passed on to the First Aid Appointed Person.